GSA/fedramp-automation/documents/adr/0009-constraint-based-help-docs.md

 ## Decision

-The team proposes Solution 4: using the existing property (`prop`) assembly of Metaschema constraint models: one for a URL address, another for help text, and another for hep text with Markdown formatting.
-A FedRAMP constraint style guide should recommend or require one, some, or all of them to provide a flexible, yet consistent approach.
+The team proposes Solution 4.
+To implement this solution, we will commit to steps below.

+1. The FedRAMP Team will request the maintainers of [metaschema-java](https://github.com/metaschema-framework/metaschema-java) and [oscal-cli](https://github.com/metaschema-framework/oscal-cli) to implement code to map props `help-url`, `help-text`, and `help-text-markdown` to the SARIF `helpUri` and `help` fields for constraints result outputs.

+2. After Step 1 is complete, A FedRAMP constraint style guide should recommend or the use of `help-url`, `help-text`, and `help-text-markdown` props.
 Below is an example of how these properties can look in an example constraints files.

 ```xml
 <metaschema-meta-constraints xmlns="http://csrc.nist.gov/ns/oscal/metaschema/1.0">